 With people keen to get back to sporting events post-Covid, the ticketing industry is set to see a surge in purchases.
 This, in turn, could mean that scammers will be increasingly active at targeting those who are searching for tickets.
 For this reason, it’s important that ticket issuers, sports teams, and event organisers get started with implementing a blockchain ticketing solution into their business.

 While steps are certainly being made to mitigate problems, more needs to be done.
 Protokol is helping ticket issuers and event organisers across the sporting industry unlock the value of blockchain technology for their business with our custom blockchain solutions.
-Created with our ARK Core blockchain platform, the services we offer are completely tailored to the needs of your individual organisation.
+Utilising flexible and adaptable blockchain platforms, the services we offer are completely tailored to the needs of your individual organisation.
 Whether that means a fully-fledged ticketing ecosystem, or a simple solution that ensures the authenticity of tickets, we take the time to understand your business, to ensure that we deliver solutions that drive real value, and produce a measurable ROI for your business.

 By implementing Protokol’s blockchain ticketing solutions, sports teams and ticketing issuers can eliminate ticket fraud, enjoy faster processes, and create fully traceable tickets that can’t be forged or replicated.
 Why not book Protokol in for a consultation where we’ll show you how you can use digital ledger technology for blockchain ticketing in sports in your organisation.
 Get in touch with our experts here: protokol.com/contact/

 Combat Ticket Fraud with Blockchain Technology

 Book a free consultation with our experts to explore blockchain ticketing for your organisation.